EranMani/Mathematics-For-Game-Development/Assets/ReadMe.txt

 	vector (4,5)
 	destination point = (3+4) + (4+5) = (7,9)
 * We can determine if two vectors are the same by their direction and length
+* Vector/Point addition and subtraction - we can add or subtract a vector from a point by using the operators + & - [px, py] + [vx, vy] = [px + vx, py + vy]
+  [px, py] - [vx, vy] = [px - vx, py - vy]
+  [vx, vy] * s = [vx * s, vy * s]
+  Example:
+	// Move object along positive axis
+	transform.position += new Vector3(0,1,0);
+  By multiplying a value with our vector, we can make the vector longer or shorter, and this will affect the movement speed of the object, because the length of this vector is what we are adding to the position of the object itself.
+The vector still pointing to the same direction, it just got a larger magnitude
+  Multiply the vector by -1 will flip the direction by 180 degrees but the magnitude will stay the same
+  Example:
+	// Move object along positive axis and change its magnitude transform.position += new Vector3(0,1,0) * speed;